Sairam-Chetpelly/Visa-application-platform/DARK_MODE_SUMMARY.md

 ## 🎉 Ready to Use!

-Your VisaFlow application now has a complete, production-ready dark mode implementation.
+Your Options Travel Services application now has a complete, production-ready dark mode implementation.
 Users can seamlessly switch between themes, and the system will remember their preference across sessions.

 **Next Steps:**
 1. Run `npm run dev` to start the development server